MrsBlooGhost/backend/RB120-129/Review/misc_exercises.md

 #10

-> What will the last 2 lines output in this case?
+> What do the last two lines of code output?

 `"STEVIE WONDER"`
 `"STEVIE WONDER"`